What is N-CHATT?

 N-CHATT applications for the 2017-2018 Class are no longer being accepted.
 The deadline was July 10, 2017.
 Thanks to those who applied.
 Individuals selected for the N-CHATT program will be notified by Monday, August 28, 2017.
 However, due to the large number of applications we receive, we only notify those selected to become N-CHATT trainers.
 We do encourage anyone not selected to reapply next year.

 Questions about the N-CHATT program should be directed to N-CHATT@hearingloss.org.

-This program is a partnership with Gallaudet University and the American Institutes for Research.
-It is being implemented under the Gallaudet-led Deaf/Hard of Hearing Technology Rehabilitation Engineering Research Center (RERC), which is supported by a grant from the U.S. Department of Health and Human Services, National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR).
+The HLAA N-CHATT program is a partnership with Gallaudet University and the American Institutes for Research.
+It is being implemented under the Gallaudet-led Deaf/Hard of Hearing Technology Rehabilitation Engineering Research Center (RERC), which is supported by a grant (# 90RE5020) from the U.S. Department of Health and Human Services, National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR).